front-interop/front-interop/README.md

 ### _RequestHandlerInterface_ Implementation

-This [RequestHandlerV0.php](./tests/Example/RequestHandlerV0.php) implementation uses [FastRoute](https://github.com/nikic/FastRoute) and callable action objects to process a Sapien request.
+This [example RequestHandler.php](./example/RequestHandler.php) implementation uses [FastRoute](https://github.com/nikic/FastRoute) and callable action objects to process a Sapien request.

 Note that the implementation does not return a Sapien response object directly; instead, it returns that response composed into an _SapienResponseHandler_ implementation.